 Skiers and snowboarders from every level can practice their skills here, as there are “easy” (26%), “difficult (21%), “more difficult” (38%) and “extreme” (15%) slopes here.

 There are also several snow parks for those who want to practice their tricks, among which an Olympic half-pipe.

-Just like Mont-Sainte-Anne, Stoneham Mountain Resort is also great for beginners.
-There’s a learning hill with a magic carpet and the Family slope is very do-able if you’ve only been skiing for a couple of days, like I had.
+Just like Mont-Sainte-Anne, the Stoneham ski resort is great for beginners.
+There’s a learning hill with a magic carpet and the Family slope is very do-able if you’ve only been skiing for a couple of days like I had.

 The ski and snowboard season here runs from the end of November until the beginning of April, if the weather permits it.

-Put on some snowshoes and explore the Stoneham backcountry.
+Dress warm, put on some snowshoes and explore the Stoneham backcountry.
 Oh and if you come across any “mind the bears” signs in winter there’s really no problem.
 They’re hibernating.
-(Note: I wasn’t the one who didn’t dare to take this little road…).
+(Note: I wasn’t the one who didn’t dare to take this little road.)